 3. Improved Joint Function and Mobility

-In addition to spinal adjustments, chiropractors can provide care for other joints in the body.
+In addition to spinal adjustments, chiropractors can care for other joints in the body.
 Chiropractic care can restore function and mobility if you’re experiencing joint pain in your shoulders, hips, knees, or wrists.
 This makes chiropractic an excellent option for individuals with arthritis or other joint-related issues.

 4. Enhanced Overall Wellness